tdulcet/Distributed-Computing-Scripts/README.md

 * Support the recovery of assignments if there is an error or the worktodo file was deleted.
 * Check for new results to submit when the results file is updated.
 * Automatically detect more system information using code from [psutil](https://github.com/giampaolo/psutil), so users do not have to manually determine and specify it.
-	* Currently this requires using the Bash scripts.
+	* Currently this requires using the Bash install scripts for Linux.
 * Improve the performance.
 * Add an option to send the user an e-mail/text message if there is an error, if the GIMPS program has not made any progress in a while or if it found a prime, using the [Send Msg CLI/SendPy](https://github.com/tdulcet/Send-Msg-CLI).
 * Support reporting interim residues.
 * Calculate the rolling average.
 * Support downloading certification assignments.
-* Translate the output into other languages (see [here](https://mersenneforum.org/showthread.php?t=27046)).
+* Localize the output into other languages (see [here](https://mersenneforum.org/showthread.php?t=27046)).
 * Adapt Loïc Le Loarer's [test suite](https://github.com/llloic11/primenet/tree/main/tests).

 General: